Afghanistan's Abdullah rejects election result as 'coup' against people

 KABUL (Reuters) - Afghan presidential contender Abdullah Abdullah’s camp rejected preliminary results of last month’s run-off election on Monday as a “coup” against the people, putting him on a dangerous collision course with his rival, Ashraf Ghani.

-Abdullah’s camp responded angrily, saying the result was invalid because it did not throw out all the fraudulent votes.
+Abdullah’s camp responded angrily, saying the result was invalid as it did not throw out all the fraudulent votes.

 “We don’t accept the results which were announced today and we consider this as a coup against people’s votes,” said Mujib Rahman Rahimi, a spokesman for Abdullah’s campaign.